-- Close Outlook. - Open regedit and navigate to HKCU\Software\Hewlett-Packard\Outlook Plugin\ Search.

-- In the left pane, right-click Search and select New > Key. - Name the key UlCultureOverride. - In the right pane, right-click the new UICultureOverride key and select Modify. - Enter the specific or neutral code for the key.
-The Integrated Archive Search columns in the table on page 110 contain the codes that can be used. - 7.
-Exit the registry. - 8.
+- 1. Close Outlook. - 2.
+Open regedit and navigate to HKCU\Software\Hewlett-Packard\Outlook Plugin\Search. - 3.
+In the left pane, right-click Search and select New→Key. - 4.
+Name the key UICultureOverride. - 5.
+In the right pane, right-click the new UICultureOverride key and select Modify. - 6.
+Enter the specific or neutral code for the key.

+The Integrated Archive Search columns in the table on page "Localized languages in Outlook extension" (page 94) contain the codes that can be used.

+- 7. Exit the registry. - 8.
 Open Outlook and observe the changes.